How to Apply

 APPLY Teacher Training is the service you will use to apply for courses.
 You should take some time to farmiliarise yourself with the different phases of applying to make sure you're fully informed before preparing your application.

-Once you hvae submitted your application for one of our courses it will come to us for consideration.
+Once you have submitted your application for one of our courses it will come to us for consideration.

 We try to let applicants know on the day of their interview if they have been successful.
 If we offer you a place following your interview, you will let us know if you accept the offer via the APPLY website, but its always worth contacting us directly also to inform us of your decision. .

-If you’re not offered an interview, or are unsuccessful after interview, then don’t worry.
-You can apply as many times as you want.
-This allows you to make an unlimited number of applications, one at a time.
+If you’re not offered an interview, or are unsuccessful after interview, then don’t worry you will be able to make another application as soon as you receive a decision.
+You can apply as many times as you want .
 If you’re unsuccessful or choose not to accept an offer, you can keep applying until you accept an offer, or when the application cycle for the academic year closes.

 Some of these fields will already be populated from when you registered with APPLY Teacher Training.
 There’ll be some extra fields to confirm, such as your address, email, nationality and disability.